ankeetmaini/blog/posts/delete-node-modules.md

 layout: layouts/post.njk
 ---

-I routinely (almost every month) see my Mac's disk space getting filled notifications.
+I routinely (almost every month) see my Mac's disk space getting filled and the pesky notifications.

 Mostly it's just `node_modules` eating your hard disk up.
-In the era of trying out stuff by `npm i` leaves a heavy residue on your system.
+In the era of trying out all those cool projects by doing `npm i` leaves a heavy residue on your system.

 > Use `npx npkill`